hewison-chris/agora-cl-docs/website/docs/contribute/required-reading.md

 ## Sharding in Ethereum

-This section covers the minimum sharding knowledge requirements for both Prysm's part-time and core contributors.
+This section covers the minimum sharding knowledge requirements for both Agora-cl's part-time and core contributors.

 ### For part-time contributors